Category Management: Analyze the Data, Strategize your Plan, Deliver Big Results

 Course Overview & Goals:

-- Examine contracts and SOWs, including: elements of a contract, types of contracts, significance and element of SOWs
+- Examine contracts and SOWs, including elements of a contract, types of contracts, significance, and elements of SOWs.

-- Leave with an action plan to implement what you’ve learned into your organization for success
+- Leave with an action plan to implement with you’ve learned into your organization for success.

 Who Should Attend: